-The court finds the lack of FBI background checks further devolves the right and does not meet the test under Christian for the reasons outlined above.
-During the 30-day delay, along with a subsequent required judicial review, the permit-to-purchase scheme facially prevents the applicant from defending themselves or "for the defense of community as a whole", the guaranteed right under Article I, § 27.
+During the 30-day delay, along with a subsequent required judicial review if the FBI decides it will not conduct a background check effectively eliminating the grace period, the permit-to-purchase scheme facially prevents the applicant from defending themselves or "for the defense of community as a whole", the guaranteed right under Article I, § 27.
 Hirsch, 338 Or. at 633.